Aviraj55/snakeGame/README.md

 After installing pygame, run the source code

 ## Instructions
-Press any key to get past the title screen. <br />
+Press any key to get past the title screen.

 Use Arrow Keys or WASD to control the snake